tomjspain/mecPortal-experiment1/_models/pdac_gem.md

 <p> Data considered for inclusion in the model were observed from the baseline
-case report forms of the ESPAC-3 study and included Resection Margin Status, Lymph Nodes, Local Invasion, WHO status, Tumor Grade (Differentiation), Tumour Size, Diabetes status and post-operative CA19.9</p>
+case report forms of the ESPAC-3 study and included Resection Margin Status, Lymph Nodes, Local Invasion, WHO status, Tumor Grade (Differentiation), Tumour Size, Diabetes status and Post-operative CA19.9</p>

 <p> The dataset included 339 patients of whom 267 (79%) observed an event (died).